 All the golf information you need to know about playing at 13th Beach Golf Links.

 With the luxury of two courses, each day one course is set aside for members and the other is available for public access.
 The courses alternate each day which means both members and visitors enjoy the different challenges each course presents.
-We’re a modern club, and we welcome everyone to play together.

 Note – all charges in Australian Dollars